|

 1 June 1938 - Boccacci speaks about his times and his person; he says that he was tall and thin, and had a deep way of looking, turning from left to right so quickly that someone got impressed, a slow walking…

 In this period Boccacci had undertaken to dictate to Gino Franchi, cited as the scribe that he liked very much, a piece of poetry.
-The dictation went on for a couple of sittings and, as Ravaldini told in his book, «the poem, in alternate rhyming ottonary verses, described the wedding of an unidentified Messer Lorenzo with monna Lisa Cavalcanti, dwelling in detail on some of the characters intervening at the ceremony and using towards them the long tongue of the wives».
+The dictation went on for a couple of sittings and, as Ravaldini told in his book, «the poem, in octosyllabic verses in alternating rhyme, described the wedding of an unidentified Messer Lorenzo with monna Lisa Cavalcanti, dwelling in detail on some of the characters intervening at the ceremony and using towards them the long tongue of the wives».
 At some point in the dictation one of the sitters expressed his disappointment at the too explicit expressions used by Boccacci, and his intervention put an end to the dictation.
 Here is the tasty commentary on the episode, taken from the minutes of that sitting.

-For those who are curious, here is the full text of the poem, transcribed from a notebook with a rip, like a hole, present in all its pages.
+For those who are curious, here is the full text of the poem, transcribed from a notebook which has a rip, like a hole, in all its pages.
 The notebook was in fact found after a bombing during the war, and the hole in its pages is due to a splinter that had gone through it from side to side.
-(The strophes must be read from left to right).
+The strophes must be read from left to right.

 Messer Lorenzo sposaa